Sex isn’t an easy conversation, but that doesn’t mean you have to run away or avoid it.

 Sex therapy is specifically related to the issues that may be taking place within your sex life.

 Another difference between couples therapy and sex therapy is that both partners are required to participate during couples therapy.
 During sex therapy, only one person may be present.

 Typically, the issues discussed during sex therapy include the following: low sex drive, sexual trauma, difficulty getting an erection, difficulty climaxing, and sexual preferences.

-On the other hand, during couples therapy, the types of issues that are addressed could include the following: relationship building, effective communication skills, conflict resolution, anger management, and being open and honest with one another.
+On the other hand, during couples therapy, the types of issues that are addressed could include the following: relationship building, effective communication skills, conflict resolution, infidelity counseling, anger management, and being open and honest with one another.

 How to Talk About Sex During Couples Therapy